-PROGRESS: Since 2008, we’ve committed more than $550 million to programs that help students as part of the AT&T Aspire program.
+Since 2008, we’ve committed more than $600 million to programs that help students succeed in school and discover their career passions and potential.

 2020 TARGET: Support technology applications that solve educational challenges through the AT&T Aspire Accelerator.

-PROGRESS: In 2019, to celebrate the 5th year of the Accelerator, we launched the Aspire Accelerator $1 Million Skills Building Challenge, which provides financial investment, access to expert services and mentorship to education startups dedicated to skills development.
-The participants from the 5 previous Accelerator classes are currently reaching more than 32 million students and have attracted more than $48 million in funding after graduation.
+In 2020, we launched another cohort for the Aspire Accelerator $1 Million Skills Building Challenge, which provides financial investment, access to expert services and mentorship to education startups dedicated to skills development.
+Companies participating in our 6 previous cohorts are currently reaching more than 45 million students and have attracted more than $50 million in external funding after graduating from the program.

-2025 TARGET: Promote STEM training through ongoing education programs.
+2025 TARGET: AT&T will promote STEM training through ongoing education programs.

-- Supported Udacity Nanodegree programs that provide online educational pathways to industry-relevant skills,
+- Support for Udacity Nanodegree programs that provide online educational pathways to industry-relevant skills.

-- Collaborated with the University of Oklahoma, Notre Dame, North Carolina A&T State University, the University of Texas at El Paso, Hampton University, Champlain College and others to create opportunities for degrees or certifications in specialized fields.
+- Collaboration with the University of Oklahoma, Notre Dame, North Carolina A&T State University, the University of Texas at El Paso, Hampton University and Champlain College to create opportunities for degrees or certifications in specialized fields.

-AT&T invests in education and job training to create a skilled and diverse workforce that powers our company – and our country – for the future.
-We’re committed to developing and supporting programs and initiatives for our employees and our communities that provide opportunities to train for the jobs of today and tomorrow.
+AT&T invests in education and job training to help create a skilled, diverse workforce that can power our company – and our country – for the future.
 Our efforts include initiatives that promote success in school and provide job skills development to support a well-educated and future-ready workforce.
 These programs and initiatives at AT&T are overseen by our Chief Diversity & Development Officer and Chief Sustainability Officer.
 Oversight is provided by the Public Policy and Corporate Reputation Committee of the AT&T Board of Directors.

 Skilling Our Workforce

-AT&T monitors employee training through an online platform called the Personal Learning Experience, where all online training is booked, completed and logged for every employee.
-Of the approximately 18 million hours of training recorded in 2019, more than 2 million hours were devoted to skills transformation.
-As of 2019, almost 90% of AT&T management employees have engaged in skilling programs provided or subsidized by the company.
+AT&T monitors employee training through an online platform called the Personal Learning Experience, where every employee’s online training is booked, completed and logged.
+Of the approximately 16 million hours of training recorded in 2020, more than 2 million hours were devoted to skills transformation.
+And, as of 2020, almost 90% of AT&T management employees have engaged in skilling programs provided or subsidized by the company.5

-AT&T also collaborates with public and private universities for a variety of degree programs, including:
+AT&T continues to collaborate with public and private universities for a variety of degree programs, including:

 - University of Oklahoma – Master of science in data science & analytics